LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ### Find nearby sensors

-Since the campus micro air quality sensors are fixedly installed, their GPS location coordinates will not change.
-To save the computing time for subsequent data analysis, we first calculate each sensor's "neighbor" list in a unified manner.
-In our case, we define that two tiny sensors become neighbors if their mutual distance is less than or equal to 3 kilometers.
+The micro air quality sensors on the campus are permanently installed, so their GPS locations remain the same.
+To make data analysis faster later on, we first create a list of "neighbors" for each sensor.
+In our approach, two small sensors are considered neighbors if they are 3 kilometers or less apart from each other.

-We first write a function `countDis` to calculate the physical kilometer distance between the two input GPS geographic coordinates.
+We begin by creating a function called `countDis` that measures the actual distance in kilometers between any two given GPS coordinates.

 ```python
 def countDis(deviceA, deviceB):
     return geodesic((deviceA["lat"], deviceB['lon']), (deviceB["lat"], deviceB['lon'])).km
 ```

-Then we convert the sensor list of raw data from DataFrame data type to Dictionary data type and calculate the distance between any two sensors.
-As long as the distance between the two is less than 3km, we store each other in the neighbor sensor list `dicNeighbor`.
+Next, we change the format of the sensor data from a DataFrame, which is a specific type of data structure, to a Dictionary, another type of data structure.
+This allows us to calculate the distance between each pair of sensors.
+If the distance between any two sensors is less than 3 kilometers, we add them to each other’s list of neighboring sensors, which we call `dicNeighbor`.

 ```python
 # set the maximum distance of two neighbors